 Even better: “It’s a surprisingly universally flattering shade,” says makeup artist Ashleigh Ciucci.
-Everyone can wear the olive-y green hue.
-However, Ciucci suggests varying it in richness depending on your skin tone.
+Everyone can wear the olive-y green hue, but Ciucci suggests varying it in richness depending on your skin tone.
 Keep it more sheer if you have light or fair skin, and play up the intensity if you have a darker complexion.
-And because the hue has hints of yellow, blue, golden, and black pigments in it, it goes well with all eye colors, adds Gato.
+And because khaki has hints of yellow, blue, gold and black pigments in it, it goes well with all eye colors, adds Gato.
 Though those with hazel and gray blue eyes will look particularly radiant in this shade, he adds.

-Here’s how Gato created the bold eye for the show.
+Here’s how Gato created the bold eye for the Rebecca Minkoff S/S ‘17 show.

 Khaki + Coral Glossy Lips: A strong eye doesn’t have to mean a barely-there lip.
 A khaki eye and a bright pop of color on lips strikes a nice balance.
 Slick lips with a bright coral or even a tomato red gloss, suggests Ciucci.
 Try Lancôme Gloss In Love in Glittermania.